usnistgov/OSCAL/docs/content/about/projects/_index.md

 Repository: https://github.com/usnistgov/hugo-uswds

-## NIST-Maintained Tools
+## Other NIST-Maintained OSCAL Tools

-These projects are run by the OSCAL team, but may not be the primary focus of the NIST OSCAL team.
+These projects are managed by the OSCAL team, but at times, might be given a lower priority than the core OSCAL projects.

 ### OSCAL-Deep-Diff